 Historic damage to the road network arising from severe winters has been mitigated by the work carried out by the ATTG, particularly through financial support that the group is able to access.
 The ATTG champions best practise and the use of technology such as central tyre inflation (CTI).
 Local hauliers making considerable investments to their fleet with a view to sustaining the local road network.
 The ATTG facilitated partnership working in a collaborative manner which has ensured mitigation measures are agreed.
 The road network has been significantly improved through the strategic roads programme, including strengthening and widening works, often with financial input from the Strategic Timber Transport Scheme.

 Protocols and Guidance

 Protocols have been established to set out the procedures for notifying the Local Authority of the intent to harvest timber and transport to market over public roads and agreeing sustainable levels of haulage and monitoring of conditions whilst operations are underway.
-Where necessary a Timber Transport Management Plan will be produced well in advance so that the owner, purchaser, harvester and haulier are all aware of the requirement to manage haulage movements in a network sustainable manner and the effect on the economics of the exercise.
+Where necessary a Timber Transport Management Plan (TTMP) will be produced well in advance so that the owner, purchaser, harvester and haulier are all aware of the requirement to manage haulage movements in a network sustainable manner and the effect on the economics of the exercise.

 Timber Transport Management Plans

 Timber Transport Management Plans are voluntary arrangements to sustain timber haulage on vulnerable roads